filecoin-project/specs/src/algorithms/expected_consensus.md

 In practice, EC defines two different fields within a block:

 - A `Ticket` field — this stores the new ticket generated during this block generation attempt.
 It is from this ticket that miners will sample randomness to run leader election in `K` rounds.
-- An `ElectionProof` — this stores a proof that a given miner scratched a winning lottery ticket using the appropriate ticket `K` rounds back along with a nonce showing how many rounds generating the EP took.
+- An `ElectionProof` — this stores a proof that a given miner has won a leader election using the appropriate ticket `K` rounds back along with a nonce showing how many rounds generating the EP took.
 It proves that the leader was elected in this round.

 ```
 But why the randomness lookback?

-The randomness lookback helps turn independent lotteries (ticket drawings from a block one round back)
+The randomness lookback helps turn independent ticket generation from a block one round back
-into a global lottery instead.
+into a global ticket generation game instead.
 Rather than having a distinct chance of winning or losing
 for each potential fork in a given round, a miner will either win on all or lose on all
 forks descended from the block in which the ticket is sampled.